By: Elizabeth Bourne

 I have learned so much in the first month of my time in Judge Sinatra’s chambers.
 Getting a behind-the-scenes look at the inner workings of the judicial department has given me a whole new perspective on law and the various steps of what goes into preparing for hearings and working as a clerk in federal court.
 Further, I have witnessed first-hand just how resilient the Buffalo legal community is and look forward to working in this community throughout my career.

 Name: Elizabeth Bourne, ’22

 Placement: United States District Court for the Western District of New York

 Location: Buffalo, NY

-Important Lesson: “One important lesson I learned from this fellowship is that resilience is key in the legal profession, especially during these unprecedented times.”
+One important lesson I have learned from this fellowship: “One important lesson I learned from this fellowship is that resilience is key in the legal profession, especially during these unprecedented times.”